The Outpost (TV series)

 The Outpost is an American fantasy-adventure drama television series, acquired by The CW, which premiered on July 10, 2018.
 It was produced by Syfy's international channels for international broadcast.
 The series was renewed for a third season in October 2019 which premiered on October 8, 2020.
-Ahead of the third-season premiere, the series was picked up for an additional 13 episodes.
+Ahead of the third-season premiere, the series was picked up for an additional 13 episodes which ultimately became the fourth season.
 In September 2021, the series was canceled after four seasons and concluded on October 7, 2021.

 Premise

 "The Outpost follows Talon, the lone survivor of a race called Blackbloods.
 Years after her entire village was destroyed by a gang of brutal mercenaries, Talon travels to a lawless fortress on the edge of the civilized world, as she tracks the killers of her family.
-On her journey to this outpost, Talon discovers she possesses an extraordinary and mysterious supernatural power that she must learn to control in order to save herself, and defend the world against a fanatical religious dictator."
+On her journey to this outpost, Talon discovers she possesses an extraordinary and mysterious supernatural power that she must learn to control in order to save herself and defend the world against a fanatical religious dictator."